pyiso80/EoBP_04/NOTES.md

             double tempF = 98.6;
             int x = (12 / 2) + 3;

- - Common confusion about equal sign (=)
+Common confusion about equal sign (=)
 - In Java and most other programming languages, it means store the value on the right to the variable on the left.
 - It's not algebraic equations.
 - The right side expression is evaluated first, and then its result is stored in the variable at left.
 - Example:

-        - int x = 3; <br>
+        int x = 3;
         x = x + 2;

-        - What is the vale of x now?
+What is the vale of x now?

- - Assignment and Variable Type
+Assignment and Variable Type
     - int x = 2.5; // Error: incompatible types
         -
     - double myGPA = 4; // this is OK